somacdivad/GraphInvariants.jl/README.md

 ## Installation

-Currently, *GraphInvariants.jl* is not a registered Julia package, but you can be installed from this repository's URL:
+Currently, *GraphInvariants.jl* is not a registered Julia package, but can be installed from this repository's URL:

 ```julia-repl
 pkg> add https://github.com/somacdivad/GraphInvariants.jl